NickAzureDevops/Devops-Journey/README.md

 4.***Deploy Application to Azure Kubernetes Cluster***

+3.1 [AKS-Setup](https://github.com/nicholaschangIT/Devops-Journey/tree/main/Deploy-To-AKS) This will the Azure Kubernetes Services in Azure.

-- Add AKS ACR Role assignment- Terraform to add role assignment for AKS managed identity to access the deployed ACR Add Application Insights to Terraform
+- Add AKS ACR Role assignment- Terraform to add role assignment for AKS managed identity to access the deployed ACR

+- Add Application Insights to Terraform

 - Application Insights -  monitor the application once deployed